setsid/ps3-tools/README.md

 ---

-Tools for a PS3 running custom firmware, in one Windows program.
+Tools for a PS3 running CFW or HEN, in one Windows program.
 A diagnostic that reads the console and writes everything a helper needs into one file; the two Call of Duty PSN fixes, applied over the network rather than by hand; title updates fetched from Sony at full speed; a package installer; a save data